Birth Injury Lawyers in Savannah Advocate for Parents and Children

 In 2016, we obtained a $30.5 million-dollar verdict on behalf of a mother and child: Louis v.
 Gwinnet Medical center, Dr. Williard Hearin.
 Though an ultrasound showed a potential problem with blood flow through the umbilical cord to the fetus, doctors failed to order an emergency C-Section.
 This delay caused the child to suffer hypoxic brain injury, resulting in cerebral palsy, developmental delays and a seizure disorder: all permanent injuries which will require 24-hour care for the rest of her life.

-Some of the other typical birth injury cases were handle include:
+Some of the typical birth injury cases were handle include:

 - Negligent care before the delivery.
 Birth doctors should run the right tests before the birth of a child to check the mother for various medical concerns, such as maternal diabetes, high blood pressure, hepatitis, HIV, and other diseases and infections.